 Honors College Retention Policy

-A student must maintain a cumulative grade- point average of at least a 3.0 overall and a 2.0 in any semester in order to maintain status in the Honors College.
+A student must maintain a cumulative GPA of at least a 3.0 overall and a 2.0 in any semester in order to maintain status in the Honors College.
 Students who do not meet these requirements are candidates for dismissal from the Honors College.

 Students that are dismissed from the Honors College lose the rights and privileges associated with the Honors College.
 At the time of dismissal students are given an option to remain with the Honors Distribution (less any remaining Honors Colloquia and the Honors Research Project) or follow the General Education requirements.